MortonArb-CollectionsValue/OccurrencePoints/README.md

 ## This workflow is meant for downloading and cleaning occurrence point data for target species.
-The following text gives an overview of each script in the workflow.
+The following gives an overview of each script in the workflow.

-### 0-1_set_workingdirectory.R
+## 0-1_set_workingdirectory.R

  Sets the working environment based on the computer on which you're working.

- >*INPUTS:* Need to update based on your computer and setup
+ >INPUTS: Need to update based on your computer and setup

-### 0-2_load_IMLS_functions.R
+## 0-2_load_IMLS_functions.R

  Loads all of the functions to use for the project.

-### 1-0_get_taxonomic_info.R
+## 1-0_get_taxonomic_info.R

  Takes a list of taxa and uses the 'taxize' package to pull taxonomic information from multiple databases.
-The output can either be used directly in following scripts, or can be reviewed and revised manually (recommended).
+The output can either be used directly in the following scripts, or can be reviewed and revised manually (recommended).
 Information pulled includes:

- **Acceptance status and authors from:**
+ Acceptance status and authors from:
  - Tropicos
  - Integrated Taxonomic Information Service (ITIS)
  - Kew’s Plants of the World (POW)
  - The Plant List (TPL)

- **Synonyms from:**
+ Synonyms from:
  - Tropicos
  - ITIS
  - POW

- >*INPUTS:* List of target taxa (target_taxa.csv)
+ >INPUTS: List of target taxa (target_taxa.csv)
  >
  >*OUTPUTS:* List of target taxa with acceptance, authors, and synonyms (target_taxa_with_syn.csv)

-### 1-1_prepare_gis_data.R

- OVERVIEW: Add GlobalTreeSearch country-level distribution data to taxa list and prep country (adm0), state/province (adm1), and county (adm2) polygons for later use (download, add centroids, save for later use)

- INPUTS:
-  - List of target taxa with synonyms (target_taxa_with_syn.csv)
-  - GlobalTreeSearch country-level distribution data for each target species, downloaded from https://tools.bgci.org/global_tree_search.php

- OUTPUTS:
-  - List of target taxa native country distribution from GTS and IUCN RL added (target_taxa_with_syn_and_dist.csv); RL also has some introduced country distribution data that is added
-  - adm0.poly (countries shapefile)
-  - adm1.poly (state-level shapefile)
-  - adm2.poly (county-level shapefile)

-### 2-0_get_raw_occurrence_points.R
+## 2-0_get_raw_occurrence_points.R

- OVERVIEW: Provides manual instructions and code chunks for downloading and standardizing wild occurrence points from a variety of online databases.
+ Provides manual instructions and code chunks for downloading and standardizing occurrence points from a variety of online databases.
 Data from all sources can be pulled, or specific sources can be chosen individually.
 Sources include:

  Global databases (though all likely have U.S. bias?):
  - Global Biodiversity Information Facility (GBIF)
  - Integrated Digitized Biocollections (iDigBio)
  - U.S. Herbarium Consortia (SERNEC, SEINet, etc.)
  - Botanical Information and Ecology Network (BIEN)

  National databases:
  - Forest Inventory and Analysis (FIA) Program, USDA Forest Service
  - Biodiversity Information Serving Our Nation (BISON), USGS

+ >INPUTS: List of target taxa and synonyms (target_taxa_with_syn.csv); FIA metadata tables (FIA_AppendixF_TreeSpeciesCodes_2016.csv, US_state_county_FIPS_codes.csv)
+ >
+ >OUTPUTS: Raw occurrence records for target taxa or genera (depending on how the database’s download works); one CSV for each database
+ >
- NOTE: Not all data from these sources are reliable.
+ >NOTE: Not all data from these sources are reliable and many have duplicates from one or more datasets.
 The aim of this script is to get all easily-downloadable occurrence data, which can then be sorted and vetted for the user's specific purposes.

- INPUTS: List of target taxa and synonyms (target_taxa_with_syn.csv); FIA metadata tables (FIA_AppendixF_TreeSpeciesCodes_2016.csv, US_state_county_FIPS_codes.csv)

- OUTPUTS: Raw occurrence records for target taxa or genera (depending on how the database’s download works); one CSV for each database

-### 2-1_compile_exsitu_data.R
+## 2-1_compile_exsitu_data.R

  !
 STILL IN DEVELOPMENT !